Skip advert

 Reliability & safety

 It will be a while before we can assess the reliability of the latest Tiguan, but the outgoing model came 45th out of the top 50 models in our Driver Power survey, with a 38th position for reliability.
 Its overall score puts it well behind the likes of the Toyota RAV4 (fourth), Citroen C4 Aircross (ninth) and Skoda Karoq (15th).
-It comes fitted with VW’s latest safety kit, so we’d be surprised if it gets less than five stars when tested by Euro NCAP.
+It comes fitted with VW’s latest safety kit, and achieved five stars when tested by Euro NCAP.
 Read more about the Volkswagen Tiguan’s reliability & safety…

 Volkswagen Tiguan alternatives